Osiris-Team/AutoPlug-Client/README.md

 ```

  > Copyright (c) 2020 Osiris Team.
 All rights reserved.
-Check the file "LICENSE" for details.
+Read the file "LICENSE" file for details.